 Older adults are often targets for scam artists who presume they have accessible assets.
 Criminals also often assume elderly people are more likely to be trusting.
 Family members can help their older loved ones avoid such scams by educating them about possible pitfalls and offering some sage advice.
-The staff at Coast Care Lemon Grove discusses a few of the common scams targeting seniors and how they can be avoided.
+The staff at Coast Care San Diego discusses a few of the common scams targeting seniors and how they can be avoided.

 1. Family Member Who Needs Money